United Nations Sunday

 United Nations Sunday celebrates the work of the United Nations and your Unitarian Universalist Office at the United Nations (UU@UN).
 Each year we encourage congregations to have a service and/or event to celebrate!
-We create a UN Sunday Resource Packet which highlights our suggested theme and provides readings, an RE curriculum, planning timeline and checklist, order of service (including hymns), and more!
-Download the 2019 UN Sunday Packet here (PDF, 36 pages).
-Our UN Sunday theme is based on our April Intergenerational Spring Seminar topic.
-Our 2019 Theme is Equity in Action: Gender in an Intersecting World.
+We create a UN Sunday Resource Packet (available in June) which highlights our suggested theme and provides readings, an RE curriculum, planning timeline and checklist, order of service (including hymns), and more!
+Our UN Sunday theme is based on the April Intergenerational Spring Seminar topic.
+The 2020 theme is All In for Climate Justice: People, Power, Planet.

-As UN Day is October 24, we invite you to hold the 2019 service and/or event on Sunday, October 27.
-If this date in unavailable, try another weekend in October.
-If October is booked, check the UN Sunday Resource Packet for alternate dates or feel free to select a date that works for your congregation.
+As UN Day is October 24, we invite you to hold the 2020 service and/or event on Sunday, October 25.
+If this date in unavailable, try another weekend in October or another date that works for your congregation.

 Learn more about UN Day and how you can celebrate below.